brandongilchrist2/Minimum-Viable-Blockchain/README.md

 # Minimum-Viable-Blockchain
-Fully-Functional Minimum Viable Blockchains in Various Languages
+A Collection of Minimum Viable Blockchains in different languages